SepTorfeh/comp2110-2020-citizen-science-starter/README.md

-# COMP2110/6110 Starter Kit - Citizen Science Web Application
+# COMP2110/6110 - Citizen Science Web Application

-This is the starter kit for the 2020 Web Application assignment.
+This is Web Application assignment COMP2120/6110.
 It contains a Python based web server that provides a JSON API to the data required for the application.
 You can run the Python server with the command: